 The size of the text on this website is set in qualitative instead of quantitative terms.
 Your web browser can override the base text size and all of the text will change relative to the size you specify.
+In most web browsers simply holding down the Ctrl button while pressing the plus (+) or minus (-) keys will make the text larger or smaller respectively.

 Please be aware that changing the base text size whilst browsing this website may impact upon its layout: the site has been designed to ‘flow’ to fill the browser window (to make use of the extra space available at higher screen resolutions) but increasing text size to a very large value will cause some page elements to overlap.